SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

   1. By default, ActiveMQ logs (`audit.log` and `activemq.log`) are stored in the directory called `${ACTIVEMQ_HOME}/data/activemq.log`.
 Make a note of this logs directory.

-  2. [Enable auditing](https://activemq.apache.org/audit-logging) if not enabled by default
+  2. [Enable auditing](https://activemq.apache.org/audit-logging) if not enabled by default.

      `ACTIVEMQ_OPTS="$ACTIVEMQ_OPTS -Dorg.apache.activemq.audit=true"`